dsaperov/ObsidianToAnki/README.md

   creation, then do not modify this constant.

 ## Launching
-Run the program with `python main.py` and wait until the result of synchronization outputs to the console.
+Run the program with `python transfer.py & python main.py` and wait until the result of synchronization outputs to the console.